Hostess At Heart

 Fried Dressing Pattie garnished with fresh sage on a gray plate.
 Two partial patties are on the side.

-Tips for the Perfect Dressing Patties
+Tips for the Perfect Fried Stuffing Patties

 • Uniformed sized patties will cook at the same rate.